 To the Starship team,

 I need to start my letter off by telling you and the Starship team that your work helps inspire the next generation of space-driven people.
 I watched the second star hopper test live with my rocket team and it was simply extraordinary.
 Water towers can fly.
-Well they couldn’t before, but now they can.
-Congrats so far on your progress with the project!
+They couldn’t before, but now they can.
+Congratulations so far on your progress with the project!
 The world is following along.

 During the winter break of my freshman year, I witnessed SpaceX land a Falcon 9 on ‘Of Course I Still Love You.’
 All my worries and problems disappeared for that moment, stunned with the achievement of what I just saw.
 To this day, it is the moment in my life that showed me what I was passionate about: space exploration.
-From that revelation, I immediately started a rocket organization under SEDS, which is the world’s largest student-run space organization.
+From that revelation, I immediately started a rocket organization under SEDS USA, which is the world’s largest student-run space organization.
 Since its founding in 2017, it has grown to the largest, most interdisciplinary engineering organization on campus.

 First, we worked with off-the-shelf engines with in-depth MATLAB simulations for trajectory and dimension optimization.
 Then we moved quickly into the development of Runaway, our hybrid rocket engine.
 We are currently working towards qualifying the engine to integrate it with a rocket for the Spaceport America Cup in June 2020.
 Then, in the May of 2019, I ran and accepted the Member at Large position for SEDS USA, the presiding nationwide organization for all the SEDS chapters nationwide.
 I have taken on the development of a SEDS Wiki bridging the gap between chapters, allowing the transfer of knowledge not just between one organization, but chapter to chapter.
 All of us have knowledge that is a commodity to others and sharing allows the entire SEDS community, present and future, to grow our base knowledge further and further.

 For the summer of 2019, I was rewarded with the Matthew Isakowitz Fellowship.
 This is a program started in honor of Matthew Isakowitz (1987-2017) - an engineer, entrepreneur, and an extraordinary individual whose passion for aerospace inspired all who knew him.
 The program paired me with Rocket Lab in California as a propulsion manufacturing engineer.
 Being the only engineering intern during the summer, I gained experience throughout the entire production process of the Rutherford engine for the Electron.
 I primarily focused on creating tooling to improve the quality and runtime of the engine’s thrust chamber.
 We were also invited to a fellowship summit in LA to meet the fellows, tour various commercial space companies (including SpaceX), and meet notable leaders in each of the companies.
 I was fortunate enough to connect with Elon during my visit and talk with him about the future of commercial space and the challenges he sees in manufacturing in the coming years.
 Elon and his mission with SpaceX are the reason why I found my passion in commercial space, so it was wonderful to meet him face-to-face.
 This last summer was my first exposure to working in commercial space, and it has only solidified my plans for my future career goals.